PMP Printing Plan

-The Victorian Planning Authority (VPA) is working in conjunction with Monash City Council to develop a Comprehensive Development Plan (CDP) that will facilitate the renewal of the PMP Printing site for mixed-use development over the long term.
+The Victorian Planning Authority (VPA) is working in partnership with Monash City Council to develop a plan that will facilitate the redevelopment of the PMP Printing Site for mixed-use development over the long term.

 The Victorian Planning Authority (VPA) is an independent statutory authority that reports to the Victorian Minister for Planning and is a key source of strategic planning advice.

 The VPA’s main task is to make sure Melbourne and Victoria’s regions remain great places to live.
 This requires vision and long-term planning, to ensure Victorians have equitable access to employment, public transport, attractive public space and affordable housing for our growing population.

 A ‘mixed-use’ precinct is an area that has a variety of uses.
 In the case of this precinct, it will have housing, open spaces and commercial activities.

 Council identified this land for future development in 2014 in the Monash Industrial Land Use Strategy.
 The strategy stated that the site had good potential to be rezoned due to its location in a residential area and close proximity to the Clayton Road shopping strip and the Clayton Railway Station.